Azure/Azure-Sentinel/Solutions/Sample-Data-Ingest-Tool/ReadMe.md

 3. **Log Analytics workspace**.
 If you don't have one, [create a Log Analytics workspace](https://docs.microsoft.com/azure/azure-monitor/learn/quick-create-workspace).

-4. Obtain **WorkSpaceId** and **Key** following this [documentation](https://docs.microsoft.com/azure/azure-monitor/platform/agent-windows#obtain-workspace-id-and-key).
+4. Obtain **WorkSpaceId** and **Key** following these steps.
 Copy this workspace Id and Key as you will need them later to run the application.
+>> In the Azure portal, search for and select **Log Analytics workspaces**.
+In your list of Log Analytics workspaces, select the workspace you intend on configuring the agent to report to.
+Select Advanced settings.

 5. To enable Azure Sentinel, you need **contributor** permissions to the subscription in which the Azure Sentinel workspace resides.
 Learn more to [onboard Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-onboard#enable-azure-sentinel-).